A Property Owner’s Guide to Debt Recycling in Australia

 This gives you an idea of the upper limits for taking on additional debt to use for investments.

-Rather than relying solely on your home loan, setting up a line of credit or split loan can make debt recycling easier.
-This gives you flexibility to access equity later on.
+Setting up a line of credit or split loan can make debt recycling easier.
+This gives you flexibility to access equity later on rather than solely on your home loan.

 Dedicate any extra funds available to pay down your non-deductible home loan debt first.
 This builds equity faster.
 Automate extra payments if possible.